-MLB and opioids: Eric Kay trial spilled secrets, but is this baseball’s next drug scandal?
+Trial spilled secrets of players’ abuse, but are opioids really MLB’s next drug scandal?

 A lineup of witnesses

 The trial’s highest-profile moments came with the testimony of major leaguers, who discussed a secret practice of drug use in the game.
-The players, at least one of whom was compelled to testify and given immunity as long as they told the truth, appeared uncomfortable, sometimes crying in the witness box.
+The players, at least one of whom was compelled to testify and given immunity as long as he told the truth, appeared uncomfortable, sometimes crying in the witness box.

 Pitcher Mike Morin, once Skaggs’s teammate with the Angels, said Kay provided him with oxycodone pills; he said he would bite off a piece before taking the field.
 First baseman C.J.
 Cron said he got pills from Kay roughly eight times — when he was with the Angels and after he was traded to the Tampa Bay Rays.
 Both testified that they learned of Kay’s access to pills through Skaggs.